-- The fund must make installment payments of estimated tax if it expects its estimated tax (income tax minus credits) to be \$500 or more.
+- The fund must make installment payments of estimated tax if it expects its total tax for the year (less applicable credits) to be \$500 or more.
 For estimated tax purposes, the estimated tax of the fund is defined as its alternative minimum tax less the credit for Federal tax on fuels. - The installments are due by the 15th day of the 4th, 6th, 9th, and 12th months of the tax year.
 If any date falls on a Saturday, Sunday, or legal holiday, the installment is due on the next regular business day. - Use Form 1120-W, Estimated Tax for Corporations, as a worksheet to compute estimated tax. - If the fund does not use EFTPS, use the deposit coupons (Forms 8109) to make deposits of estimated tax.